giabaocorn20/virtual_assistant/README.md

 # Virtual Assistant using Zapier + Langchain

 Welcome to the Virtual Assistant project that combines the power of Zapier and Langchain to create an intelligent and efficient assistant capable of natural language interactions and task automation.

+Watch it in my [blog](https://my-personal-website-git-main-giabaocorn20.vercel.app/blog/build-a-virtual-assistant)

 ## Project Overview